3dlg-hcvc/hsm/README.md

 ## Adding New Motif Types

 To add new motif types, you need to:
-1. Learn new motif types following the **Learn Meta-Program from Example** instructions in the [SMC repo](https://github.com/3dlg-hcvc/smc).
+1. Learn a new motif type following the [**Learn Meta-Program from Example**](https://github.com/3dlg-hcvc/smc?tab=readme-ov-file#learn-meta-program-from-example) instructions in the SMC repo.
-1. Add the learned meta-program from SMC to the `data/motif_library/meta_programs/` directory.
+2. Add the learned meta-program JSON file from SMC to the `data/motif_library/meta_programs/` directory.
-3. Update `configs/prompts/motif_types.yaml` by following the format in the `motifs` and `constraints` sections.
+3. Update `configs/prompts/motif_types.yaml` and add the new motif type following the format in the `motifs` and `constraints` sections.

 ## Credits